Madelyn Soldner Sullivan

 A long time ago, Not all that far From here....

-She knew that she was not the only one longing for true connection to the ground beneath their feet.
+And she began to see that she was not the only one longing for true connection to the ground beneath their feet.
 She knew that others were hungry to find their voice, find their connection to each other and this earth.
-And so it was that she embarked on her journey as a story teller weaving meaning and ritual into all of her tasks.
-Through sandal making, painting, writing, teaching she cast sacred circles for people to step into to take them out of ordinary time and space, telling ancient stories that connect people back to their inner creativity, to their inner ground.
+She began to offer her mantle of darkness for others to take refuge in, and to show them the night language she was learning.
+And so it was that she embarked on her journey as a healer and story teller weaving meaning and ritual into all of her tasks with the wisdom and the language of Darkness as her guide.
+Through sandal making and song, story telling and painting, writing and teaching she cast sacred circles for people to step into to take them out of ordinary time and space, telling ancient stories that connect people back to their inner creativity; to their inner ground.

-And in these pages you will read of her adventures as she travels farther and farther, and nearer and nearer on the spiral path of the seeker.
+And in these pages you will read of her adventures as she travels farther and farther, and nearer and nearer on the spiral path of a seeker.

-It is said that to this very day she can be found by the edge waters of the Great Pacific, where the sun goes to die each day.
-You may see her there, singing on her ukulele by the shore, or maybe catch a party wave with her as the dusk settles into twilight.
+It is said that to this very day she can be found by the edge waters of the Great Pacific singing on her ukulele by the shore.
+Or you may see her walking in a mountain meadow high above the trees in the far up mountains of the blue sky country tending to plants as the dusk settles into twilight.